Best RFID Tracking Systems in 2026

 Research Methodology

-Our team of independent researchers took a deep dive into the most used and top-rated asset tracking for construction suppliers.
-We rated each of the competitors on the following criteria:
+Our team of independent researchers took a deep dive into the most used and top-rated asset tracking suppliers in the US.
+Specifically, for this page, we only considered RFID tracking devices and rated each of the competitors on the following criteria:

-• Price: The provider with the best value for money, looking at pricing vs features offered
+• Price: The provider with the best value for money, looking at pricing versus features offered.

 • Scalability: We considered whether the software could grow alongside a business, from a smaller operation to a larger enterprise with complex tracking needs.

-• Customer support: We look at the type of features the providers offer to support their customers in case of a project management SOS
+• Customer support: We looked at the type of features the providers offer to support their customers in case of a project management SOS.

 After factoring in all of the individual scores from these categories, we calculated an overall score for each supplier to help guide your buying decisions.